johntothee/garage_ios/README.md

 #  garage_ios

 This swift project is a companion to the node app at https://github.com/johntothee/garage.
 Garage runs on a raspberry pi connected to relays to drive a solenoid that blocks the track of a garage door and triggers the manual open-close buton of a garage door opener.
-It receives an rsa signed jwt token.
+It receives an RSA signed JWT token.

 Garage_ios creates and sends these tokens.

-While the node app is ready for final testing, garage_ios is a work in progress.
-As a complete noob at swift it took several attempts to include the JWT package and its dependencies from the vapor project - (the only jwt library for swift that does rsa signing).
-Ultimately it took modifying the repos added by cocoapods.
-I'll be submitting pull requests to those vapor projects shortly.

-Todos: Credential fields are not yet saving correctly.
-Actually creating the token and sending it isn't implemented yet either.
+To setup add the url, port, apikey string, and private key to the app.
+The final parameter of a request is a time stamped JWT token signed with the private key.
+The token also contains either the command "verify" or "open-close".
+Verify is for testing purposes to ensure everything is communicating properly.
+While the content of the token can be unencoded and read, only the public key can verify the signature.

+Requests are sent to https://[url]/api/garage:[port]?apiKey=[apikey]&token=[signed_jwt_token]